tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 This step covers [Step 5A: Register Azure Local machines with Azure Arc, without using the Arc gateway](https://learn.microsoft.com/azure/azure-local/deploy/deployment-without-azure-arc-gateway).

 1. You need to allow Remote Desktop access to your lab host Azure VM from your local machine.
-It can be by [enabling JIT VM access](https://learn.microsoft.com/azure/defender-for-cloud/enable-just-in-time-access) or [adding an inbound security rule in the Network Security Group](https://learn.microsoft.com/azure/virtual-network/tutorial-filter-network-traffic?tabs=portal#create-security-rules).
+You can do this by [enabling JIT VM access](https://learn.microsoft.com/azure/defender-for-cloud/enable-just-in-time-access) or [adding an inbound security rule in the Network Security Group](https://learn.microsoft.com/azure/virtual-network/tutorial-filter-network-traffic?tabs=portal#create-security-rules).
 The recommended way is using JIT VM access.

 2. Connect to your lab host Azure VM using your favorite Remote Desktop client.
 To connect, use the credentials that you specified in **1.
 Deploy Azure Local Lab environment**.